tomz00/simple-weather-app/README.md

 ```
 Lastly, add your API key to the "key" variable.

-# Usage
+## Usage
 ```
-./weather.sh <city> - this will return current Temperature, Humidity and Wind speed in that city
+./weather.sh <city> - this will return current Temperature, Humidity and Wind speed in given city

 Optional arguments:
   -t    Only print temperature